grking/xxcmd/README.md

                         the given URL.
 Merge into existing
                         database.
-  -l, --list            Print all commands in the database -t, --no-labels       Don't display command labels.
+  -l, --list            Print all commands in the database -n, --no-echo         Don't echo the command to the terminal
+                        prior to execution.
+  -t, --no-labels       Don't display command labels.
   -v, --version         Display program version.
 ```